 “It’s incredibly gratifying to not be living my life by someone else’s clock.
 I enjoy being able to train Brazilian Jiu-Jitsu almost every day, never having to commute, and taking any spur-of-the-moment trips with my wife and kids that we’d like.
 Right now, my toddler is “packing” for a mid-week trip to Disneyland to “meet some princesses.”
 I think that basically speaks for itself!”

 That’s how she was able to grow her freelance CPA consulting hustle into a full-fledged business (Badger and Badger CPA) that she runs with her husband.
 It’s helped earn her her first million-dollar year in 2017.

 “It was a huge mentality shift to how much can I ramp it up while still working full time in my other job,” she says.
 “There’s a quote by Dave Ramsey that goes: ‘Live like no one else, so you later can live like no one else.’
 My husband and I were really disciplined when we got started, and it made the process less difficult.”

-And now, these two millionaires are going to divulge their strategies on how they got to where they are — and how you can do it too.
+Erik, Shannon, and I are going to share our strategies on how we got to where we are — and how you can do it too.